tom2strobl/jQuery.cleanYouTube/README.md

 **Do not include the script directly from GitHub (http://raw.github.com/...).** The file is being served as text/plain and as such being blocked in Internet Explorer on Windows 7 for instance (because of the wrong MIME type).
 Bottom line: GitHub is not a CDN.

-## Testing

-The code is currently only tested on the latest Chrome Build.

 ## Options

 ### videoid